minhphan88/minhphan88.github.io/_others/dashboard.md

   Note: The quicker we can produce a viable analysis, the earlier we can receive feedbacks and improve the analysis; the analysis process is cyclical rather than linear.

-The project demonstrates the ability to work with R libraries including *plotly, shiny, and other supportive libraries*
+The project demonstrates the ability to work with R libraries including *plotly, shiny, and other supportive libraries.*